Moths of North Carolina

 Identification

-Field Guide Descriptions: Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Solis (2010)Technical Description, Immature Stages: Tofangazi et al. (2014)
+Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Solis (2010)Technical Description, Immature Stages: Tofangazi et al. (2014)

 Adult Markings: This is the smallest of our Herpetogramma species, with a wing length of less than 11 mm and a wingspan of around 20 mm.
 The head, thorax, abdomen, and ground color of the forewing are medium-brown, and the wing marking are subdued relative to our other Herpetogramma species.
-The blackish orbicular spot is small and rounded, while the blackish reniform is halfmoon-shaped, with the area between the two brown and lacking a pale or whitish patch as seen in some Herpetogramma species (Solis, 2010; Handfield and Handfield, 2021).
+The blackish orbicular spot is small and rounded, while the blackish reniform has a half-moon shape.
+The area between the orbicular and reniform is brown and lacks a pale or whitish patch as seen in some Herpetogramma species (Solis, 2010; Handfield and Handfield, 2021).
 The antemedial line is often obscure and mostly straight, but angles basally just before reaching the costa.
 The postmedial line extends inward from the costa at around three-fourths the wing length as a broadly wavy line, then angles inward to run parallel to the inner margin before sharply angling away from the reniform spot and running nearly perpendicular to the inner margin.
 The hindwing is concolorous with the forewing and has similar markings, except that it lacks the antemedial line and reniform spot.
 Both the forewing and hindwing lack conspicuous dark shading in the subterminal region.
 The fringe of both wings is slightly lighter than the ground color and has a narrow, dark line at the base that parallels a similar, but often scalloped or dashed, terminal line.

 Wingspan: 20 mm (Handfield and Handfield, 2021).